haltu/muuri/README.md

 **Default options**

-The default options are stored in `Muuri.defaultOptions` object, which in it's default state contains the following configuration:
+The default options are stored in `Muuri.Grid.defaultOptions` object, which in it's default state contains the following configuration:

 ```javascript
 {